ABOUT Emily N

 grad school

-I decided business school would help me get on a new path, so I moved down to Orange County and got my MBA at UC Irvine.
+After experimenting with entrepreneurship and various jobs, I decided business school would help me get on a new path.
+I chose to move down to Orange County and complete my MBA at UC Irvine.

 Fresh start.

-I also started volunteering with a start-up non-profit consulting organization (SeedCG) to hone my business skills and expand my network.
-I become their inaugural CMO— so much fun.
+Soon after relocating, I also started volunteering with a start-up, non-profit consulting group (SeedCG).
+Eventually I would become their inaugural CMO— so much fun.

 going viral

-I went on the show as a fun thing to try while I was studying for the GMAT.
+I had filmed the show over a year prior as a fun thing to try while I was studying for the GMAT.

 Watch the full backstory here.

-I’m still not sure that I’ve processed this event fully and I often think of the 60 people who lost their lives and hundreds who were injured.
+I’m still not sure that I’ve fully processed this event and I often think of the 60 people who lost their lives and the hundreds who were injured.

-But, I can say with confidence that I am calm under pressure.
+But, I can say with confidence that I am calm under extreme pressure.

 IG post